A former NFL GM's Round 1 mock draft: Tannenbaum's landing spots for the top 2022 prospects

 Charles Cross, OT, Mississippi State

 Houston is back on the board thanks to the Deshaun Watson trade, and I'm giving the Texans a smooth-moving pass protector in Cross at No. 13.
 I drafted Laremy Tunsil in Miami when I was the GM there, and I'm jumping at the chance to draft his bookend on the other side.
 Cross allowed six pressures on 683 pass-block snaps last season ... in the SEC.
 That's fantastic.
-Offensive line is critical for the Texans, after they once again allowed 40-plus sacks last season and are trying to develop Davis Mills, their second-year QB.
+Offensive line is critical for the Texans, after they once again allowed 40-plus sacks last season and are trying to develop second-year QB Davis Mills.
 Houston should be happy with its Day 1 picks, Hamilton and Cross.

 14. Baltimore Ravens